theronhitchman/euclidean-geometry/syllabus/index.md

 This course is devoted to classical, planar geometry, including basic properties of triangles, circles, quadrilaterals and other polygons, compass and straightedge constructions, and the notion of area.

+Students who complete this course will learn to work _as a mathematician does_.
+To meet this challenge, we run class as an [Inquiry Based Learning][IBL] (IBL) environment.

-A focus of the class is working with axiomatic arguments.
-Special attention will be given to learning to construct, read, write, present, and critique mathematical proofs.
-We will spend time discussing the nature and role of definitions and the process of mathematical work.
-Some of the questions we consider will be asked by students.
+Successful students will be proficient in working with axiomatic arguments, and will improve their abilities to construct, read, write, present, and critique mathematical proofs.
+Students will gain insight into the nature and role of definitions and the process of mathematical work.
+Students will also learn something about how to ask and answer their own well-formed mathematical questions.

 ##Basic Information: